zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 - Reproducibility
 - Real engineering decisions

-This blog is how I prove my transition from **Linux infrastructure** to **Cloud, DevOps, and MLOps engineering** with public, verifiable work.
+This blog is how I demonstrate technical skills in **Linux infrastructure**, **Cloud, Platform engineering** with public, verifiable work.

 ---